-- 16 The Tertiary Student Finance Scheme Publicly-funded Programmes (TSFS) provides financial assistance to eligible full-time students of publicly-funded institutions, (i.e. University Grants Committee (UGC) funded institutions, the Hong Kong Institute of Vocational Education and Hong Kong Design Institute of the Vocational Training Council, the Hong Kong Academy for Performing Arts, and the Dental Technology Course of the Prince Philip Dental Hospital). - 17 The TSFS, which is a means-tested scheme, provides assistance to students in need in the form of grants and/or loans.
-The loan element is intended to help towards students' living and personal expenses.
-The maximum loan for each student has been increased from \$39,650 in the 2012/13 academic year to \$40,960 in the 2013/14 academic year to reflect general price increases.
+14 The Tertiary Student Finance Scheme-Publicly-funded Programmes (TSFS) is a means-tested scheme which provides financial assistance to eligible full-time students of publicly-funded institutions (i.e. University Grants Committee (UGC)-funded institutions, the Hong Kong Institute of Vocational Education, Hong Kong Design Institute, Chinese Cuisine Training Institute and International Culinary Institute of the Vocational Training Council, the Hong Kong Academy for Performing Arts, and the Dental Technology Course of the Prince Philip Dental Hospital).

+15 Financial assistance is provided to students in need in the form of grants and/or loans.
+The loan element is intended to help towards students' living expenses.
+The maximum loan for each student has been increased from \$42,520 in the 2014/15 academic year to \$44,310 in the 2015/16 academic year to reflect general price increases.
 The loans are interest-free during the study period and repayable upon graduation or termination of studies.
 Interest is accrued upon commencement of repayment.
-With the approval of the Finance Committee on 8 June 2012, the interest rate of the loans has been reduced from 2.5% to 1% per annum with effect from 1 July 2012 and the standard repayment period has been extended from five years to 15 years.
+With the approval of the Finance Committee, the interest rate of the loans has been reduced from 2.5% to 1% per annum with effect from 1 July 2012 and the standard repayment period has been extended from five years to 15 years.